Residency

 Who can be classified as a Texas resident?

-1. An independent student who both lives in Texas and has established a domicile in Texas for at least 12 months before the census date of the term in which you want to enroll.
+1. An independent student who has established and maintained a home in Texas for 12 months prior to the census date of the term in which you enroll.

-• Example: If the census date for your fall class is August 30, you must have lived in Texas and established a domicile as of August 30 the year before.
+• Example: If the census date for your fall class is August 30, you must have established and maintained a home in Texas as of August 30 the year before.

-2. A dependent student whose parent/legal guardian both lives in Texas and has established a domicile in Texas for at least 12 months before the census date of the term in which you want to enroll.
+2. A dependent student whose parent/legal guardian has established and maintained a home in Texas for 12 months prior to the census date of the term in which you want to enroll.

-• Example: If the census date for your fall class is August 30, your parent/legal guardian must have lived in Texas and established a domicile as of August 30 the year before.
+• Example: If the census date for your fall class is August 30, your parent/legal guardian must have established and maintained a home in Texas as of August 30 the year before.

-3. A student who has established a domicile in Texas for at least 12 months before the census date of the term in which you want to enroll and has met one of the following requirements:
+4. A student who has lived in Texas for 12 months prior to the census date of the term in which you want to enroll and meets one of the following requirements:

-• Example: If the census date for your fall class is August 30, you must have lived in Texas and established a domicile as of August 30 the year before and have lived in Texas for a least 36 months before receiving your high school diploma, GED, or equivalent.
+• Example: If the census date for your fall class is August 30, you must have lived in Texas as of August 30 the year before and have lived in Texas for at least 36 months before receiving your high school diploma, GED, or equivalent.

 Can I be eligible for in-state tuition if I'm not a US citizen?